The Benefits Of Mulching Your Garden

 Step #2 Start With Paper

-Newspaper is also perfect to use because it is thin and will compost fairly quickly.
-Usually, by the end of the growing season, you will only have shreds of paper left instead of the whole sheets you put down in the spring.
+Newspaper, cardboard, and paper bags are also perfect for composting because they will compost as routine watering helps it to decompose quickly.
+Usually, by the end of the growing season, you will only have shreds left instead of the whole sheets you put down in the spring.

 Before mulching your garden, lay down the paper.

-When you close up your garden for the fall and see too much newspaper, you can remove some of the larger pieces.
-Leave behind any small or shredded pieces of newspaper as they can be worked into your soil or left to finish composting over the winter.
+When you close up your garden for the fall if you see too much newspaper, you can remove some of the larger pieces.
+Leave behind any small or shredded pieces of newspaper, as they can be worked into your soil or left to finish composting over the winter.

 Step #3 Cover the Paper